 A sin is something that creates distance between you and God.
 I knew at that moment, for the first time, deeply in my heart, that missing mass without a really good reason was a sin.
 I went to confession for the first time since my confirmation to confess the sin of missing mass (among other various accumulated sins).

 It took a few tries and a few more visits to the confessional, but for a long time now, I have gone to mass every week barring illnesses or hospitalizations in the family.
-Shortly after Easter, my daughter Rosemary was baptized.
+Shortly after Easter, my older daughter was baptized.